VarunRamakri7/OpenGL_Code/Classic/SoloPrograms/README.md

-## Programs done using Classic OpenGL
+## Programs compeleted using Classic OpenGL

 * These are programs done in order to apply everything I've learned about Computer Graphics and OpenGL.
   * Broadly, the programs show various applications of: